-This arily, light filled lean-to style coop is perfect for protecting your chickens all while allowing them the exposure to the great outdoors.
-Spacious and comfortable, this design provides a free range experience without the fear of predators.
+This airy, light-filled lean-to-style coop is perfect for protecting your chickens all while allowing them exposure to the great outdoors.
+Spacious and comfortable, this design provides a free-range experience without the fear of predators.

 Although not everyone includes a run with their coop plans and prefers to allow their chickens to range on their property, it doesn’t hurt to have a back up plan for their safety.
 Attaching a simple, enclosed run is not difficult and gives you peace of mind, especially if you are not home to come to your chicken’s rescue when needed.

 Could this cottage-inspired coop be any cuter?
 Spacious, with easy-to-access nesting boxes and a short run for predatory protection, these building plans make a big impact on your landscape.